Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teenagers are expensive to insure, costing up to $484 each month if comprehensive and collision insurance is included
+- Teenage drivers are the costliest to insure, possibly costing $484 each month if full coverage is included

-- Higher risk drivers who have multiple accidents or major violations may be required to pay an average of $1,800 more each year for car insurance
+- Higher risk drivers that tend to have accidents or serious violations may pay on average $1,800 more annually for auto insurance

 - Increasing comprehensive and collision deductibles could save up to $600 each year